eflautt/ga-data-science/final-projects/03-exploratory-analysis/readme.md

-# Final Project: Exploratory Data Analysis
+# Final Project, Part 3: Exploratory Data Analysis

 ### Objectives
 * Review the data set and project with an EIR during office hours.